Rabin M Joshi

 Cold mornings (warm fast + feel grounded)

 Morning winter tea should be dependable: it should taste great even when you’re rushing.
 If you want breakfast-style strength and a cup that works with milk, reach for your bold morning pick.
-If you want a smoother daily mug that still feels rich and warming, choose your naturally sweet comfort pick.
-If you want something special, the tippy black tea is a beautiful winter “treat cup.”
+If you want a smoother daily mug, choose your naturally sweet comfort pick.

 Midday (warmth without the heavy feeling)